WDI-SEA/react-development-course-materials/03-Underlying-Concepts/02-react-component-lifecycle-lecture.md

 `getSnapshotBeforeUpdate()` is invoked right before the most recently rendered output is committed (e.g., to the DOM).

-This method exists for *rare* use cases in which the state depends on changes in props over time (`getDerivedStateFromProps()`) or if you need to handle something such as scroll position before an update (`getSnapshotBeforeUpdate()`).
-Explore other lifecycle methods before using these.
+_Note:_: These methods exists for *rare* use cases in which the state depends on changes in props over time (`getDerivedStateFromProps()`) or if you need to handle something such as scroll position before an update (`getSnapshotBeforeUpdate()`).
+It's a best practice to explore other lifecycle methods before using these.

 <aside class="notes">

 **Talking Points**:

-- This method is not as commonly used and can make your code overly verbose and your components overly complicated.
+- These methods are not as commonly used and can make your code overly verbose and your components overly complicated.
 - Alternatives: If you want to perform a supplementary effect in response to props, use `componenentDidUpdate()`, which we will discuss later.
 - Alternatives: Discuss memoization helpers for re-computing data when a prop changes.
 - Alternatives: To reset its state on prop change, make the component fully controlled or uncontrolled with a key instead of using this method.